Fostering Collaboration of Services for LGBTQIA+ Newcomers in NL: A Training for Service Providers

 Dr. Sulaimon Giwa, interim dean and associate professor at Memorial University’s School of Social Work, and a member of the Royal Society of Canada’s College of New Scholars, Artists, and Scientists, examines how race, sexuality, gender, and systemic inequities shape 2S/LGBTQIA+ lives.
 His research advances equity, inclusion, and justice through community-engaged and culturally informed approaches.

-Kari Esparza-Sosa is a passionate 2SLGBTQIA+ community leader, systems navigator, educator, and researcher committed to fostering more equitable communities where every individual can thrive in all aspects of their lives.
+Kari Esparza-Sosa (she/they) is a passionate 2SLGBTQIA+ community leader, systems navigator, educator, and researcher committed to fostering more equitable communities where every individual can thrive in all aspects of their lives.
 Kari currently supports women, gender diverse, and LGBTQIA+ newcomers as a Newcomer Community Program Coordinator at the YWCA St. John’s.